Chart Color Schemes

 The level of cultural diversity witnessed in Sunshine Beach was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Sunshine Beach, as per the 2016 Census, had a higher than average cultural diversity with 9.1% of its population speaking languages other than English at home and 29.3% born overseas.
-Christianity was the predominant religion in Sunshine Beach, accounting for 40.0% of people.
-Notably, Judaism, comprising 0.2% of the population, was overrepresented compared to the Rest of Qld's 0.1%.
+Sunshine Beach had a higher than average cultural diversity, with 9.1% speaking a language other than English at home and 29.3% born overseas as of 2021.
+Christianity was the predominant religion in Sunshine Beach, comprising 40.0%.
+Judaism, however, was overrepresented at 0.2%, compared to 0.1% regionally.

 Frequently Asked Questions - Diversity